 1. Disassemble the jug

-Once you've nailed how to use your blender, you'll need to clean it in order to keep it in good condition.
-And the first step is simply disassembling it, as you can't wash all of its parts in the same way.
+Once you've worked out how to use your blender, you'll need to clean it in order to keep it in good condition.
+And the first step in doing this is to disassemble it, as you can't wash all of its parts in the same way.
 In most blender models, separating the two key removable blender components—the jug and lid—merely involves twisting the lid to unclip it.
-Once this is done, unclip the jug from the stand; on most models this is done by twisting it anti-clockwise to release the mechanism.
-Finally pull upwards to remove the jug.
+Once this is done, unclip the jug from the stand; on most models, this is done by twisting it anti-clockwise to release the mechanism.
+Finally, pull upwards to remove the jug.
 Make sure the blender is also unplugged from the wall, too.

 Now that you've disassembled the blender, you can begin cleaning.
-Fully empty the jug you’ve been using and carefully scrape away any raw food stuff into a compost caddy (if you have one), or any cooked scraps into a food waste bin.
+Fully empty the jug you’ve been using and carefully scrape away any raw foodstuff into a compost caddy (if you have one), or any cooked scraps into a food waste bin.
 Use a small silicone spatula to get in around the blade—the trickiest part to clean—as well as to thoroughly scrape down the inside surface of the jug.
 Check the lid for excess waste too, and scrape that away also.
 Make sure that any bigger bits of food are dislodged and out of your blender.

-To remove the worst of the remaining food, rinse the lid, jug and blade under warm water before gently washing them using warm soapy water until completely clean.
+To remove the worst of the remaining bits of food and liquid, rinse the lid, jug, and blade under warm water.
+Once you have done this, gently wash them using warm soapy water and a sponge until completely clean.
 Be careful to avoid touching the blade—you don’t want to damage it, or yourself.
 Rinse each part again to remove all soapy residue.

 4. Try this trick for stuck-on food